Daniel Fernandes (footballer): VfL Bochum

 On 23 May 2008, after extensive negotiations, PAOK accepted an offer from VfL Bochum, who signed Fernandes for a fee of approximately €1.2 million, with the player reuniting at the German side with former teammate Marcin Mięciel.

 Fernandes made his Bundesliga debut on 16 August 2008, in a 1–0 away loss against Karlsruher SC.
 He only missed three league matches in his first season, as the North Rhine-Westphalia team retained their top-division status after finishing 14th.

-In 2009–10, Fernandes was relegated to the bench by Philipp Heerwagen and, on 18 January 2010, he was loaned to Iraklis Thessaloniki F.C. until the end of the campaign.
+In 2009–10, Fernandes was relegated to the bench by Philipp Heerwagen and, on 18 January 2010, he was loaned to Iraklis F.C. until the end of the campaign.
 In the summer, he signed on loan with another Greek side, Panathinaikos FC, who retained an option to buy.

 Fernandes moved to Panserraikos F.C. in January 2011, again on loan.
 He appeared sparingly as the team were relegated from the top tier, and was released by Bochum in June.

 Cluj and Twente

 On 16 August 2011, Fernandes joined Romania's CFR Cluj.
 He was released after five months, in which he played just two games.

 Fernandes moved teams and countries again on 17 January 2012, signing a two-year contract with FC Twente in the Eredivisie and competing with Nikolay Mihaylov for the no.1 position.
-He spent the following seasons on loan, with OFI Crete FC and Panthrakikos FC.
+He spent the following seasons on loan, with OFI Crete F.C. and Panthrakikos FC.